eerohele/Tutkain/doc/tutorial.md

 2. In Sublime Text, open the command palette.

-3. Run the **Disjure: Connect to Socket REPL** command.
+3. Run the **Tutkain: Connect to Socket REPL** command.

-   If you opened Sublime Text in the same folder where you started Propel, Disjure attempts to auto-detect the port to connect to.
+   If you opened Sublime Text in the same folder where you started Propel, Tutkain attempts to auto-detect the port to connect to.
 Otherwise, enter the host and port when prompted.
 Propel prints the port it uses on startup.

-3. Use the **Disjure: Evaluate …** commands to send forms to the socket REPL server for evaluation.
+3. Use the **Tutkain: Evaluate …** commands to send forms to the socket REPL server for evaluation.

-If you accidentally close the Disjure output panel, use the **Disjure: Toggle Output Panel** command to bring it up.
+If you accidentally close the Tutkain output panel, use the **Tutkain: Toggle Output Panel** command to bring it up.

 [Propel]: https://github.com/Olical/propel